the scriptaural project

 These ancient texts were forged in a historical and cultural context.
 They were then written to be heard.

-Get started by listening to the introduction to this project:
+Get started by listening to a few sneak peeks:

 Subscribe to The Scriptaural Project Podcast: